 What Instructors receive from Workman Arts:

-- Instructor training with mental health and arts professionals
+- Instructor training and professional development

 - Community-based support from other artists who have lived experience

-- Other membership benefits (free studios, courses, presentation opportunities, etc)
+- Other membership benefits (free studios, courses, presentation opportunities, etc.

 What we need from you: